curif/stockwatcher/README.md

-# stockwatcher
+# Stock Watcher

-A retro style finance stock and profile controller.
+A retro style finance stock watcher and portfolio controller.

+Work in progress.

+Powered by google finance and yahoo finance.

 ```
 config = {